The Community ROI Gap: How Small Businesses Turn Local Events Into Revenue Engines

 Questions About This Whitepaper?

-This research was conducted by Less Boring, a community strategy firm focused on helping independent businesses under $5M build revenue through strategic events.
+This research was conducted by Less Boring, a community strategy firm focused on helping independent businesses build revenue through strategic events.